Poverty consciousness, also known as scarcity mindset, is the belief that you’ll never have enough money, or that the

 As she prepared to bury her daughter, I worried about defaulting on mortgage payments.

 After that, I decided to make peace with money and began analyzing my set of beliefs about it.

 I concluded that my fear of not having enough money to meet our business’s overhead was actually detrimental to our overcoming the slump.

 The constant worry caused serious anxiety, and through my repetitive cycle of negative thoughts, I manifested the opposite of what I wanted.

 At the end of my peace-making journey, I realized that real security comes from within, not from without.
-Money is only a symbol – it can be lost in an instant.
+Money is only a symbol that can be lost in an instant.

 How does scarcity mindset apply to retirement?